rushilsheth/projects/statistics/README.md

 ## Overview

-This folder contains various statistics project I have perfomed on my own or while on very exciting teams.
+This folder contains various statistics project I have perfomed on my own or with very exciting teams.
 These projects encompass both in and out of classroom reports.

 ### Berkeley Crime